 Entry, Exit & Visa Requirements

-Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Oman.
-Oman requires persons seeking work or residence visas to take an HIV/AIDS test after arriving in the country; U.S. HIV/AIDS tests are not accepted.
-Please verify the information with the Embassy of Oman before you travel.
+HIV/AIDS entry restrictions apply for visitors and foreign residents.
+Oman requires HIV/AIDS testing upon arrival if you are on work or immigrant visas; they do not accept U.S. HIV/AIDS tests.
+Please verify the information with the Embassy of Oman in the U.S. before you travel.

-The loss or theft of a U.S. passport can result in considerable delay to the traveler because Omani law requires the traveler to report the loss or theft to the Royal Oman Police (ROP) and try to recover the passport by placing an advertisement in local newspapers before a new passport may be issued.
-For detailed information, check the DG webside.
+Expect considerable delays if your U.S. passport is lost or stolen.
+According to Omani law, you must report the loss or theft to the Royal Oman Police (ROP) and try to recover the passport by placing an advertisement in local newspapers before receiving a new passport.
+For detailed information, check the ROP website.